Aspin Park Academy

 - Additional interventions will be implemented as necessary and these interventions will be monitored and evaluated.
 A liaison book will normally be used to inform parents of the objectives and achievements in these sessions.
 The opportunity for parental feedback will also be provided.

-- Additional help will be sought appropriately from EPs, EMS, Prevention service, SSA etc.
+- Additional help will be sought appropriately from EPs, EMS, Early Help Service, SSA etc.

 - Some pupils will have individualised provision maps, behaviour plans, risk assessments educational passports or health care plans where appropriate.

 - Person-centred reviews will be held regularly with families, considering acceptable meeting times.
 The parents and pupil will be respectfully listened to and their views will inform future planning for the child.